Check out all the pretty versions of our latest project bag pattern - the ALLina tote, and get inspired to make your own!

 A Gift basket or a Home SPA Caddy - Or Both?

-Kiran at @sew_kiran_sew made this elegant ALLina in such a precious fabric print.
+Kiran at @sew_kiran_sew made this elegant ALLina in such a precious fabric print, and a different size.
 Talk perfect fabric placement!
-She sees this pattern as a magazine cozy but also as a poolside towel tote, a yarn basket or just as a gift basket.
+She sees this pattern as a magazine cozy but also as a poolside towel tote, a yarn basket, or just as a gift basket.
 Home spa caddy, anyone?

 Make an ALLina Set as a Housewarming Gift